Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Exploring the parameter space

-We note that our choice of low $Fr \approx 4.8$ in this sub-section, is in the same ballpark range as \cite{young2014generation}, see their fig. $11$ where their smallest Froude $\sim 1.4$ corresponds to the air-water oceanic situation.
-In this parameter regime, the fastest growing mode has features of a classic `Miles mode' of instability \citep{miles1957generation} dominated by the critical layer \citep{miles1957generation,young2014generation,kadam2023wind}; \figref{fig9} presents data to support this.
-Unlike the high Froude cases studied previously, the fastest growing mode in this moderate Froude case in \figref{fig9a}, travels nearly at the surface-gravity wave speed viz. $c_{gc}\equiv \left(\dfrac{1-\delta}{1+\delta}\right)^{1/2}\sqrt{\dfrac{g}{k}}$.
-Note that $c_{gc}/c_{_{KH}}=\left(\dfrac{1-\delta^2}{\delta^2}\right)^{1/2}\kappa^{-1/2}Fr^{-1} >> 1$ for air-water density ratio, as for the fast growing mode $\kappa = O_m(1)$ with $Fr = O_m(1)$, see \figref{fig9a}.
+We note that our choice of low $Fr \approx 4.8$ in this sub-section, is in the same ballpark range as \cite{young2014generation}, see their figure $11$ where their smallest Froude $\sim 1.4$ corresponds to the air-water oceanic situation.
+In this parameter regime, the fastest growing mode has features of a classic `Miles mode' of instability \citep{miles1957generation} dominated by the critical layer \citep{miles1957generation,young2014generation,kadam2023wind}; figure \ref{fig8} presents data to support this.
+Unlike the high Froude cases studied previously, the fastest growing mode in this moderate Froude case in figure \ref{fig8a}, travels nearly at the surface-gravity wave speed viz. $c_{g}$.
+Note that $c_{g}/c_{_{KH}}=\left(\dfrac{1-\delta^2}{\delta^2}\right)^{1/2}\kappa^{-1/2}Fr^{-1} >> 1$ for air-water density ratio, as for the fast growing mode $\kappa = O_m(1)$ with $Fr = O_m(1)$, see figure \ref{fig8a}.
 That at sufficiently low $\delta$, unstable, prograde modes travel nearly at the corresponding surface-gravity wave speed in still air/water, is originally due to \cite{miles1957generation}.
-This has been derived formally by several subsequent studies following Miles procedure of expanding the eigenfunction and eigenvalue in the Rayleigh equation employing density ratio as a small perturbation parameter e.g. see below eqn. $3.10$ in \cite{alexakis2002shear} or fig. $3$ in \cite{young2014generation} where capillarity has also been taken into account.
+This has been derived formally by several subsequent studies following Miles procedure of expanding the eigenfunction and eigenvalue in the Rayleigh equation, employing density ratio as a small perturbation parameter e.g. see below eqn. $3.10$ in \cite{alexakis2002shear} or figure $3$ in \cite{young2014generation} where capillarity has also been taken into account.
 In what follows, we illustrate several attributes of the fastest growing Miles mode and use these as reference to contrast the change observed, as the density ratio is increased significantly beyond that of air-water.

-\Figref{fig9b}, presents the vertical variation of perturbation kinetic energy and the Reynolds stress for the fastest growing `Miles mode' (dots in \figref{fig9a}).
+Figure \ref{fig8b}, presents the vertical variation of perturbation kinetic energy and the Reynolds stress for the fastest growing `Miles mode' (dots in figure \ref{fig8a}).
 Note the classic near discontinuous behaviour of the Reynolds stress at the critical location $z/z_c=1$.
 This is consistent with \cite{lin1954some} (their eqn. $3.10$) who showed, following \cite{tollmien1935allgemeines}, that the Reynolds stress $\tau(z) \equiv \overline{-\rho u w}$ across the critical location $z_c$ (at which $D^2U_u < 0$ and $DU_u\neq 0$), jumps by the amount